Skip to main content

 Slack / Teams

-Live coordination, quick questions, discussion threads
+Live coordination, quick questions, and discussion threads

 When you'll get the most value